Clergy

 Rabbi Erdheim received her rabbinic ordination and nonprofit management degrees from Hebrew Union College in Los Angeles in 2019.
 While in school, she served as the student rabbi for two years in Amarillo, TX.
 She was also the intern at Hillel 818, a communal Hillel for Cal State Northridge, LA Valley College, and Pierce College in the San Fernando Valley.

 Rabbi Erdheim is a devoted fan of the New York Yankees and the New Orleans Saints.
 She loves to go to the movies and try out new breweries.
-Rabbi Lexi, her husband, Charlie, and their husky, Henry, are thrilled to be joining our Temple Beth El family.
+Rabbi Lexi, her husband, Charlie, their husky, Henry, and their “Shepsky,” Scout, are thrilled to be a part of our Temple Beth El family.

 BETH NICHOLS